abqjln/gymlink/README.md

 9) make
 10) \${GYMLINK_ROOT}/${HOST}/k2cps

+The BLE signal from the M3i is not particularly strong, so place the RPi close to the M3i head unit (and your watch).

 k2cps will configure the BT adapter, and begin advertising the connectable BLE-CPS service using the RPi hostname.

 k2cps will scan for the Keiser M3i advertisement, convert the data into CPS format, and serve it to the client.